Creating a Virtual Studio

 The lower right hand corner of the server cards includes a few other buttons worth mentioning:

-This button can be used to quickly add 10 minutes to the server's lifecycle timer.
+This button can be used to quickly add 10 minutes to the studio's timer.

-This button enables you to change the name of your server.
-This can also be used to change the host and port number for unmanaged servers.
+This button enables you to change the name of your studio.
+This can also be used to change the host and port number for Self-Hosted Servers.

-This button will delete your server.
+This button will delete your studio.
 WARNING: THIS CANNOT BE UNDONE.

-This button will link to a unique page for your audio server.
+This button will link to a unique page for your studio.
 You can share this with others to enable them to request an invitation to a server which is not public.

 This button can be used to expand and collapse additional server settings.